BeyondGoodAndDev/doublegram_startup/README.md

 - pip installed
 - run "**pip install telethon==1.26**"
 - To start Doublegram run this in the same folder of start.py file: "**python3 start.py**" (or "py start.py" or "python start.py" for windows users)

+**Remember to add an account to Doublegram first (disable your 2fa before, you can enable it again after your account is connected to Doublegram)**

 ## Update instructions:
 If you come by a previous Startup Edition of Doublegram just copy and paste all the folders inside your current Doublegram folder into the main folder of the new version.